 Road Traffic Accidents

-Road traffic accident claims are the most common of all personal injury claims made to the Personal Injuries Assessment Board ( also known as “the Injuries Board” or “PIAB”) in Ireland.
+Road traffic accident claims and car accidents are the most common of all personal injury claims made to the Personal Injuries Assessment Board ( also known as “the Injuries Board” or “PIAB”) in Ireland.

 Road traffic accident injuries refer to any injuries sustained while driving, cycling or walking on a public road or pathway.
 Passengers of cars can also suffer Road traffic accident injuries.
 Road traffic accidents may sadly cause any type of injury including: